 The detection of objects in 3D laser data has been studied intensively in various research fields.
-As such, we are only addressing the work most relevant to ours.
+As such, we are only addressing the work most relevant to partial object and furniture detection in human environments.

 In [8] Rusu et al. present a system for the acquisition of hybrid Semantic 3D Object Maps for indoor household environments based on 3D point cloud data.
 The authors use a two step approach for detecting kitchen furniture based on the detection of horizontal and vertical planes as well as knobs.